naninovel/docs/docs/guide/engine-architecture.md

 ## High-Level Concept

-The following UML-diagram illustrates a high-level concept of the engine architecture.
+The following UML diagram illustrates a high-level concept of the engine architecture.
+Note that all the class and interface names in the diagram are organized under `Naninovel` namespace.
+Eg, to reference an `Engine` class, use `Naninovel.Engine`.

+<object style="width:100%; max-width:699px" data="/engine-design.svg" type="image/svg+xml"></object>